Feast Days of the God of Israel

 The meanings of God's feasts

 It's important to briefly preview all of God's feasts to better understand the significance.
 God's seven festivals are laid out in Leviticus 23: the Passover, the Feast of Unleavened Bread, the Feast of Weeks or Firstfruits (Pentecost), the Feast of Trumpets, the Day of Atonement, the Feast of Tabernacles and the Last Great Day of the feast.
 These feasts show how God works to bring about the salvation of mankind.
+Each one pictures a step in this process for individuals and, ultimately, for all humanity.

-The Passover represents Jesus' sacrifice for mankind (John 1:29; 1 Corinthians 5:7).
 The seven-day Feast of Unleavened Bread represents the unleavened life of Christ and shows the need for His disciples to "be holy, for [He is] holy," by ceasing to sin (1 Corinthians 5:7-8; 1 Peter 1:16).
-Pentecost shows the need for us to receive God's Spirit to empower us to become like God the Father and His Son, Jesus (Acts 2:1-4; Romans 8:9-19).
+It shows that repentant people are to live spiritually pure lives after having sin's penalty removed by the sacrifice of Jesus.
+Christians are to reject sin (symbolized by putting out physical leaven) and live a new life patterned after Christ's and characterized by sincerity and truth.

 The Feast of Trumpets depicts Christ's return to earth "at the last trumpet," at which time God will resurrect His faithful followers to immortality in the Kingdom of God (1 Corinthians 15:51-52; 1 Thessalonians 4:15-17; Revelation 11:15).
-The symbolism of the Day of Atonement represents Satan being shackled for 1,000 years, allowing mankind to at last be reconciled—at one—with God (Revelation 20:1-3).

 We then come to the symbolism of the Feast of Tabernacles.
 Next in God's plan is 1,000 years of unprecedented peace and unparalleled prosperity (Revelation 20:4-6; Zechariah 14:3-4, 8-9).
+This pictures the first 1,000 years of Christ's reign on earth.
+With Satan's destructive, deceitful influence removed, humanity can at last learn God's ways and truth and be restored to a right relationship with God.
+During this time, many more will receive God's gift of salvation.

 These feasts—God's feasts (Leviticus 23:2, 4)—represent the steps in His plan for salvation.